Know Your Rights: “What About My Miranda Rights?”

 How long can the police stop me?

-For example, police may not request a drug dog to search your car to investigate a simple traffic violation.
-They may request one if, for example, they observe behavior that gives the officer reasonable suspicion of drug-related crime.
+For example, police may not request a drug dog to search a car to investigate a simple traffic violation.
+However, they may request one if, for example, they observe behavior that gives the officer reasonable suspicion of drug-related crime.
 In any case, the extra time has to be related to the reason for the stop.
 There is no specific amount of time that is “reasonable”.
 One innocent example is if the license or warrant check-up system is slow.
 Since those checks are related to the stop, a slow check that takes 15 minutes is still “reasonable”.

 Right to an Attorney